 The one interesting benefit Horia pointed out for allowing very distributed, at home working, was that you can get talent from where ever talent is.
 If you are in a major hub (silicon valley) then that's fine there is lots of talent, but they have lots of choices and they tend to move around.
 If you are prepared to take talent and let them work from wherever they like, then you open yourself up to a much larger talent pool.
 I can certainly see the appeal of living where ever I like, and simply working from there, rather than commuting to a central location, and I can see how you could really make that flexibility work for you in terms of team productivity and commitment.

-Dan’s whole presentation was called ‘There ain’t no cure for the distributed blues’ and I think it boiled down to some of the same things that Horia said.
+Dan's whole presentation was called 'There ain't no cure for the distributed blues' and I think it boiled down to some of the same things that Horia said.
 Distributed is HARD keeping it together is hard Communication is paramount.